List of rulers of Kongo: Dynasties

 The capital was destroyed in 1678.
 Its destruction forced the claimants from both sides of the conflict to rule from mountain fortresses.
 The Kinlaza retreated to Mbula where they founded the capital of Lemba.
 Earlier another branch of Kinlaza, under the leadership of Garcia III of Kongo founded a settlement at Kibangu.
 The Kimpanzu based their struggle for the throne at Mbamba Luvota in the south of Soyo.
 A new faction appeared in the form of the Água Rosada kanda, headquartered at the mountain fortress of Kibangu.
 This might be considered a new house formed from both the Kinlaza and Kimpanzu, its founders were the children of a Kimpanzu father and a Kinlaza mother.
-All parties claimed kingship over Kongo (or what was left of it), but their power rarely spread outside their fortresses or the immediate surrounding area.
+All parties claimed kingship over Kongo (or what was left of it), but their power rarely held beyond their fortresses or the immediately surrounding area.

 The country was finally reunited by Pedro IV of the Água Rosada kanda.
 Pedro IV declared a doctrine of shared power by which the throne would shift (in due time) from Kinlaza to the Kimpanzu and back., while the Água Rosada appear to have continued as neutral in Pedro's fortress of Kibangu.

 The system functioned sporadically, with considerable fighting, until 1764 when José I of the Kinlaza faction usurped the throne and thrust the country back into civil war.
 The Kinlaza enjoyed a short-lived second dynasty that ended in 1788.
 After that, the throne moved through various royal hands until the kingship was extinguished in 1914.